kasketis/netfox/README.md

 Insert this line in your Podfile
 <pre>
-pod ‘netfox’
+pod 'netfox'
 </pre>

-or if you want to do it manually just copy the “netfox” folder in your project (make sure that “Create groups” option is selected)
+or if you want to do it manually just copy the "netfox" folder in your project (make sure that "Create groups" option is selected)

 Then add the following line in didFinishLaunchingWithOptions: method of your AppDelegate